johansan/obsidian-featured-image/README.md

    - Description: When enabled, the frontmatter property will be kept but set to an empty string if no featured image is found.
    - Usage: Enable this if you want to preserve the frontmatter property even when there's no featured image.

+7. **Preserve Template Images**
+   - Default: `false`
+   - Description: When enabled, banner images set via templates will be retained even when the featured image is removed from the document.
+   - Usage: Enable this if you use templates to set banner images and want to ensure they aren't affected by featured image updates.

-7. **Require Exclamation Mark for YouTube Thumbnails**
+8. **Require Exclamation Mark for YouTube Thumbnails**
    - Default: `true`
    - Description: When enabled, YouTube links must be prefixed with `!` to be considered for featured images.
    - Usage: Keep this enabled if you want more control over which YouTube links become featured images.

-8. **Download WebP**
+9. **Download WebP**
    - Default: `true`
    - Description: When enabled, the plugin will attempt to download WebP format thumbnails for YouTube videos.
    - Usage: Disable this if you prefer JPG thumbnails or if you're experiencing issues with WebP images.

-9. **Thumbnail Download Folder**
+10. **Thumbnail Download Folder**
     - Default: `thumbnails`
     - Description: The folder where external images, YouTube thumbnails, and Auto Card Link images will be downloaded and stored.
 To set a subfolder, use the full path (e.g., `_resources/thumbnails`).
     - Usage: Set this to your preferred location for storing downloaded images.
 The plugin will automatically create subfolders:
       - `youtube/` for YouTube thumbnails
       - `external/` for external images
       - `autocardlink/` for Auto Card Link external images

-10. **Image Extensions**
+11. **Image Extensions**
     - Default: `["png", "jpg", "jpeg", "gif", "webp"]`
     - Description: List of image file extensions to consider when searching for featured images.
     - Usage: Add or remove extensions based on the image types you use in your vault.